-One of the suggested mathematical models in insulin resistance evaluation is the Homeostasis Model Assessment (HOMA) index, developed by Matthews et al. [16].
-The HOMA index is calculated according to the following formula: Glycemia (mmol/l) × serum insulin level (μ U/ml) / 22.5.
-The International Diabetes Federation defined a criteria for recognizing groups of patients with a high risk of developing metabolic syndrome in childhood [17].
+One of the suggested mathematical models in insulin resistance evaluation is the HOMA index, developed by Matthews et al. [16].
+The HOMA index is calculated according to the formula: Glycemia (mmol/l) X serum Insulin level (mcU/ml) / 22.5.
+The International Diabetes Federation (IDF) defined a criteria for recognizing groups of patients with a high risk of developing metabolic syndrome in childhood [17].

-The aim of the study was to investigate the influence of VPA as monotherapy in children with recently diagnosed epilepsy to body weight and insulin resistance parameters, its impact on glycoregulation, and on insulin resistance development in childhood.
-The parameters were obtained after six and 12 months of VPA therapy in otherwise healthy children with recently diagnosed epilepsy.
+The aim of the study was to investigate the influence of VPA as monotherapy in children with recently diagnosed epilepsy to body weight and insulin resistance parameters, its impact on glycoregulation and on insulin resistance development in childhood.
+The parameters were obtained after 6 and 12 months of VPA therapy in otherwise healthy children with recently diagnosed epilepsy.